 Using prebuild binaries

 You can download prebuild binaries.
 Unpack the ZIP file and you can immediately use osm2pgsql.

 Compiling from source

-For native Windows compilation you need a C++11-compatible compiler.
-Visual Studio 2017 & 2015 are known to work.
+For native Windows compilation you need a C++14-compatible compiler.
 Follow the usual steps for compiling CMake projects.

 Installing on macOS

 brew install osm2pgsql

 Osm2pgsql is available in FreeBSD Ports.
 Install with:

 pkg install converters/osm2pgsql

 Usually you can upgrade an existing installation of osm2pgsql to a new version without worries.
 But sometimes the database format or something like it changes and you have to re-import the OSM data, create a new index or so.
 Please read the release information carefully.
 There is also an appendix in the manual with upgrading information.